dart-lang/language/working/2364 - primary constructors/feature-specification.md

   ModifierClass(this.x);
 }

-// Using a primary header constructor. class ModifierClass(this.x) {
+// Using a primary constructor. class ModifierClass(this.x) {
   late int x;
   external double d;
 }

-// Using a primary body constructor. class ModifierClass {
+// Using a declaring body constructor. class ModifierClass {
   late int x;
   external double d;